OttoKase/DataEngineeringProject/README.md

 ### 0.3 Create a Superset service account

 Create a service account in ClickHouse for Superset application.
-It should have SELECT rights on supermarket schema.
+It should have SELECT rights on "default_gold" schema.

 <details>
 <summary>Example solution</summary>